Example commands that change the default save location of the macOS Screenshot app and tweak its other preferences:

 LaunchAgent workflow

-In the example listing of the ~/Screenshot directory shown earlier, all spaces was replaced by underscore.
-This is not supported by the screenshot app, but we can utilize
+In the example listing of the ~/Screenshot directory shown earlier, all spaces were replaced with underscores.
+This is not supported by the Screenshot app, but we can use

-LauchAgents to monitor the ~/Screenshots directory and do any kind of "post-production" on the images and videos as they arrive.
+LaunchAgents to monitor the ~/Screenshot directory and perform post-processing on the images and videos as they arrive.

 <?xml version="1.0" encoding="UTF-8"?>